6 Easy Summer Health Habits

-Summer means a time for surfing, sand, barbeques, pool parties and the occasional getaway.
+Summer means time for surfing, sand, BBQs, pool parties, and the occasional getaway.
 Many of these plans are also an open invitation for you to get sick, especially if you are traveling our lounging outside.

 If any of your summer plans revolve around these activities, here are 6 ways you can ensure you stay healthy.

-Families and friends love to have a good barbeque during the summer, but instead of the traditional staples, broaden your palette a little.
+Families and friends love a good BBQ during the summer.
+But instead of the traditional staples, broaden the palette a little.

 These portions of tasty protein are much healthier than hamburgers or hot dogs, and they leave you feeling fuller longer.
 For some tasty and healthy recipe grilling ideas, check out these healthy ideas from our friends over at Cooking Light magazine.

-For every hour that you are in the sun, you should drink at least 1-2 glasses, or at least 1-2 bottles.
-This prevents dehydration and will replenish your energy levels while you take in the rays.
+For every hour in the sun, drink at least 1 to 2 glasses of water.
+This prevents dehydration and replenishes energy levels while soaking in the rays.

 Packing light can prevent injuries such as strains, pulls, and tears.
-If you do need to pack more because you are going on an extended trip, make sure you are familiar with proper techniques for heavy lifting.
+If packing more for an extended trip, use proper techniques for heavy lifting.
 Bend at the knees, and use your leg muscles, and avoid twisting or rotating your spine.

-Too many times too many people forget to eat breakfast in the morning before heading outside.
-Without proper nutrition first thing in the morning, your body basically wilts in the summer sun, potentially leading to heat overexposure, dehydration, or fainting.
+Breakfast may take the backseat with all the fun awaiting outside.
+But without proper nutrition first thing in the morning, the body can wilt in the summer sun and potentially lead to heat overexposure, dehydration, or fainting.